shaswat97-crypto/github-scrapper/readme.md

 ## Key Features

-* Implementd scroll which makes the program capable of extrcating data from playlists of max length supported by YouTube
-* Data is provided in excel format for further reference
+* Data is provided in pdf format for further reference
 * Data is provided in json format, which can be used for other applications
+* All issues are organised in their respective folders according to each project

 ## How To Use